 The patented EVault from FreshStor protects powders, oils or concentrates in a perfect environment for your extract so that it will retain its terpenes, potency and weight for longer than you probably thought possible.
 If you were searching how to store concentrates, you are in the right place.
-The EVault has a sleek, clean and modern appearance and is incredibly easy to clean.
+EVault concentrate storage containers have a sleek, clean and modern appearance and are incredibly easy to clean.
 When it comes to concentrate storage, FreshStor has always been ahead of its time.
 The EVault is manufactured from 316 surgical-grade stainless steel, with an incredibly sturdy latching system that makes spillage virtually impossible.
 Latch eyelets allow for tamper-resistant, zip-tie security and easy tag-labeling.

 And now, introducing the all-new and improved EVault by FreshStor!
 Check out the new features:

 - Increased thickness that makes it more resistant to cold and heat and allows for a higher degree of polish